Template Fields

 required | No | Whether the field must be filled (default: false) |

-help | No | Explanatory text shown below the field |
+help_text | No | Explanatory text shown below the field |

 Field Types